jsren/arran-build/README.md

 sys.path.append(".build")

 # Import build libs
-from arran import *
+#from arran import *

-# If you're using gcc, import this too
+# If you're using gcc, import this instead
-from gcc_build import *
+from arran_gcc import *

 # Properties file automatically imported
 ```